markvanderloo/stringdist/README.md

 String distance functions are scattered around R, and R's packages.
 This package is a re-implementation of some common (weighted) distance functions, offered through a uniform interface.
-As of version 0.5.1, distance functions include:
+As of version >=0.5.1, distance functions include:

 * Hamming distance;
 * Levenshtein distance (weighted);
 * Restricted Damerau-Levenshtein distance (weighted, a.k.a.
 Optimal String Alignment);
 * Full Damerau-Levenshtein distance (weighted);
 * Longest Common Substring distance;
-* Q-gram distance (two implementations; currently one is exposed).
+* Q-gram distance (two implementations using different q-gram storage solutions; currently one is exposed).
+* cosine distance for q-gram count vectors (= 1-cosine similarity)
+* Jaccard distance for q-gram count vectors (= 1-Jaccard similarity)
-* Jaro and Jaro-Winker distance
+* Jaro, and Jaro-Winker distance

-To my best knowledge, the latter four were not available before in R. Workhorse functions are implemented in C. The package offers two main functions:
+To my best knowledge, the latter six were not available before in R. Workhorse functions are implemented in C. The package offers two main functions:

 * `stringdist`  computes pairwise distances between two input character vectors (shorter one is recycled)